Audio Palette: A Diffusion Transformer with Multi-Signal Conditioning for Controllable Foley Synthesis: Introduction

+Moreover, while several proprietary systems and recent research prototypes offer advanced control or video-guided Foley generation, the open-source ecosystem remains limited in frameworks that combine multi-modal conditioning in a unified manner [3], [7], [8], [12].
+This scarcity constrains research into expressive and interactive synthesis paradigms, including those directly relevant to MIR, such as controllable sound effects for interactive music systems, audio–visual alignment, and gesture-driven sound design [5], [13].
+At the same time, traditional Foley workflows are labor-intensive, rely on specialized spaces and props, and do not scale easily to large or interactive media catalogs.

-To address these challenges, we propose Audio Palette, a DiT-based model that extends the Stable Audio Open architecture to enable fine-grained, interpretable control over sound generation.
+To address these challenges, we propose Audio Palette, a DiT-based model that extends Stable Audio Open to enable fine-grained, interpretable control over sound generation in a Foley context.
 This work makes the following contributions:

-\textbf{A Multi-Signal Conditioning Framework for Performative Control:} We augment a state-of-the-art open-source TTA model with four distinct, time-varying acoustic control signals (loudness, pitch, spectral centroid, and timbre), enabling precise and reproducible synthesis guided by both semantic and acoustic specifications.
-This transforms the generative process into a performative act, aligning it more closely with the craft of Foley artistry.
+First, we introduce a multi-signal conditioning framework that augments a state-of-the-art open-source TTA model with four distinct time-varying acoustic control signals (loudness, pitch, spectral centroid, and timbre), enabling precise and reproducible synthesis guided by both semantic and acoustic specifications [7], [14], [15].
+This transforms the generative process into a performative act, aligning it more closely with the craft of Foley artistry [9].
+Second, we demonstrate an efficient, specialized Foley synthesizer by applying LoRA-based parameter-efficient fine-tuning on a curated subset of AudioSet, making it feasible to adapt a large model to a nuanced Foley domain without retraining all parameters [16], [17].
+Third, we propose a multi-scale classifier-free guidance mechanism that splits guidance into semantic, dynamic, and timbral components, offering disentangled user control at inference time and aligning with related work on prosody and style transfer in speech [18], [19].

-\textbf{An Efficient, Specialized Foley Synthesizer:} We demonstrate a parameter-efficient fine-tuning methodology using Low-Rank Adaptation (LoRA) to specialize a large, general-purpose model for the nuanced domain of Foley synthesis, using a publicly available subset of the AudioSet[6] dataset.
-This approach makes specialized, high-quality controllable synthesis accessible without the prohibitive cost of full model retraining.

-\textbf{A Novel Multi-Scale Guidance Mechanism for Disentangled Expression:} We introduce a three-part classifier-free guidance system (\( \boldsymbol{s}_{\text{text}} \), \( \boldsymbol{s}_{\text{ctrls}} \), \( \boldsymbol{s}_{\text{timbre}} \)) that allows for disentangled, user-defined control over semantic, dynamic, and timbral adherence during inference.
-This provides a flexible, ``artist-in-the-loop'' paradigm for creative sound design.

-\section{2.
-Related Work}
+\section{Related Work}

-\subsection{2.1 Text-to-Audio Synthesis with Diffusion Models}
+\subsection{Text-to-Audio Synthesis with Diffusion Models}

-Denoising Diffusion Probabilistic Models (DDPMs) have become a cornerstone of high-fidelity audio generation.
-Early architectures often employed U-Net backbones, but recent state-of-the-art models have increasingly adopted the Diffusion Transformer (DiT) architecture[1].
-The self-attention mechanism in Transformers is particularly adept at capturing long-range dependencies within audio sequences, which is critical for maintaining temporal coherence over several seconds.
-Model like Stable Audio Open[2] is a prominent example of this trend, leveraging DiTs to operate on latent representations of audio to generate high-quality, semantically relevant sound from text prompts.
-Our work builds directly upon this DiT-based foundation, leveraging the powerful pre-trained capabilities of Stable Audio Open.